nagasudhirpulla/taming_python/blog/skills/dataframe_merge_by_column.md

 ```
 <hr/>

+Please read this [official documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.merge.html) for getting know about more options and examples

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php